NREL/EnergyPlus/design/FY2020/NFP-DehumidimizerDXCoolingCoil.md

 ### <span style="color:red">CoilCoolingDX (New coil model) </span>###

-The modifications are made to struct CoilCoolingDX and simulate().
+The modifications are made to CoilCoolingDX::simulate().

-#### struct CoilCoolingDX ####
+#### Change argument type from bool to int

-Add a new variable to setup coil type as SubcooReatCooling under struct CoilCoolingDX:
+The argument type of useAlternateMode is changed from bool to int to represent 3 operation modes, instead of two operation modes.

-CoolingCoilType
+useAlternateMode

-If (both Alternative Operating Modes are not blank) {
+=0 Normal

-	CoolingCoilType = SubcooReatCooling;
+=1 Enhanced

-}
+<span style="color:red">=2 SubcoolReheat mode (new)</span>

-The cooling coil type will provide information to parent objects, such as UnitarySystem, that this cooiling coil is a coil with 3 operation modes: Normal, Subcool, and Reheat based on different system load SHR.
+#### Add one more optional arguments in simulate()

-#### Add two more optional arguments in simulate()
+The new optional argument will be used to represent Mode ratio either between Normal and Subcool or between Normal and Reheat.

 Current: